Alfredo De Massis

+Alfredo De Massis is a professor of Entrepreneurship and Family Business at the International Institute for Management Development (IMD) and at the Free University of Bozen-Bolzano.
+He chairs the Scientific Committee of FAmily Business Risorse per l'Italia and is a member of the Scientific Board of the Italian Family Officer Association (AIFO).
+According to Family Capital, De Massis is among the top 25 star professors of family business in the world.
+In 2022, he was nominated in the Family Capital's 100 Family Business Influencers list.

 De Massis also serves as strategy consultant, executive advisor and coach to family enterprises in a variety of industries.
 According to his CV, this includes Accenture Strategy, SCS Consulting, and Borsa Italiana (London Stock Exchange Group).
 In 2017, he shared his experience about succession and family business management with the UK Parliament.

 In 2016, several newspapers and TV programmes reported in 2016 that De Massis was the youngest full professor in Italy.